 A single statement may be written on a 72-character Teletype line, in which case the carriage-return line-feed sequence characters delimit the statement.
 Such a statement actually begins with a line-feed character and is terminated by a carriage-return character.
-Since these form-control characters are not printed, they are represented as λ (carriage return) and \downarrow (line feed).
+Since these form-control characters are not printed, they are represented as $\lambda$ (carriage return) and $\downarrow$ (line feed).
 In the examples of statements in this manual, only the carriage return is shown:

-STATEMENT
+STATEMENT )

-Several statements may be written on a single line, separated by semicolons:
+Several statements may be written on a single line, separated by semicolons; however, only the last statement may have a comments field:

-STATEMENT; STATEMENT; STATEMENT
+STATEMENT; STATEMENT; STATEMENT 🌙